This Is Not a Drill: Antisemitism allegations and attempts to cancel German concerts

 In 2023, due to Waters' comments, German cities announced plans to cancel shows, which were unsuccessful.
 In February, the Frankfurt city council released a statement announcing the cancellation of the concert in the city, to take place on 28 May at the Festhalle, calling Waters "one of the world’s most well-known antisemites".
 A coalition of parties in Munich's city council also filed a motion for Waters’ concert at the city's Olympiahalle on 21 May to be cancelled, and a similar motion was tabled in Cologne in February, with management of the Lanxess Arena claiming "there is currently no legal basis for an extraordinary termination" of Waters’ concert there.
 Munich mayor Dieter Reiter said in March that it's "unspeakable" that Waters should appear in city, and so close to the site of the 1972 Munich Olympics massacre, however, he declared that "we do not currently see any legally secure possibility... to reverse the decision already made".
-The city planned shows of solidarity promoting tolerance on the same day as the show, and called for public boycott instead.
+The city planned shows of solidarity promoting tolerance on the same day as the show, and called for a public boycott instead.

 Waters threatened legal action against both cities, and the concerts remained on his website.
 On 3 April, he confirmed in his website the filing of a suit in Frankfurt, stating "I’m coming, bringing my message of love and peace to all my brothers and sisters".
 On 24 April, the court ruled in Waters' favour and lifted the ban.
 During his first concert in Berlin on 17 May, Waters reacted through a pre-recorded message in the screen, stating "A court in Frankfurt has ruled that I am not an anti-Semite.
 Excellent.
 Just to be clear, I condemn anti-Semitism unreservedly".

 Online, and at later shows during the tour, a statement was projected before the show saying:

 My recent performance in Berlin has attracted bad faith attacks from those who want to smear and silence me because they disagree with my political views and moral principles.

 The elements of my performance that have been questioned are quite clearly a statement in opposition to fascism, injustice, and bigotry in all its forms.
 Attempts to portray those elements as something disingenuous are politically motivated.
 The depiction of an unhinged fascist demagogue has been a feature of my shows since Pink Floyd's 'The Wall' in 1980.

 I have spent my entire life speaking out against authoritarianism and oppression wherever I see it.
 When I was a child after the war, the name Anne Frank was often spoken in our house, she became a permanent reminder for what happens when fascism is left unchecked.
 My parents fought the Nazis in World War II, with my father [Eric Fletcher Waters] paying the ultimate price.

 Regardless of the consequences of the attacks against me, I will continue to condemn injustice and all those who perpetrate it.